-Before giving the details, I’d like to preface this supernatural event by admitting that, even now, 39 years later, I don’t fully understand why God chose to bless a skeptic in this manner.
-I still feel very undeserving all these years later, especially because I was full of doubt on that day.
+Before sharing the details, I’d like to preface this supernatural event by admitting that, even now, over four decades later, I don’t fully understand why God chose to bless a skeptic like me in this manner.
+I still feel very undeserving, and very loved, all these years later, especially because I was full of doubt on that day.

 I recently heard an interview with Carlos Santana, focusing on the highlights of his musical career.
 Happily married to the same wife for many years, he had developed a belief in some enduring values, one of which struck me as worth thinking about.
 It went something like this – a sense of gratitude brings joy to the soul.
 I had an off-day not long after that interview where the sunshine and the beautiful scenery were unable to touch me.
 Good feelings come and go.
 During the valley experiences, I have sometimes been in the habit of writing 5 daily reasons to be thankful in a journal called “Counting my Blessings.”
 It’s amazing what healing power there is in developing a grateful heart.